NSO-developer/nso-gitbook/development/concepts/using-cdb.md

   \
   If the coercion fails, any supplied default value will be used.
 If no default value is present in the new schema, the automatic upgrade will fail and the leaf will be deleted after the CDB upgrade.\
   \
+  Note: The conversion between the `empty` and `boolean` types deviate from the aforementioned rule.
+Let's consider a scenario where a leaf of type `boolean` is being upgraded to a leaf of type `empty`.
+If the original leaf is set to `true`, it will be upgraded to a `set` empty leaf.
+Conversely, if the original leaf is set to `false`, it will be deleted after the upgrade.
+On the other hand, a `set` empty leaf will be upgraded to a leaf of type `boolean` and will be set to `true`.\
+  \
   Type changes when user-defined types are used are also handled automatically, provided that some straightforward rules are followed for the type definitions.
 Read more about user-defined types in the confd\_types(3) manual page, which also describes these rules.
+* **Node type changes**: CDB can handle automatic type changes between a container and a list.
+When converting from a container to a list, the child nodes of the container are mapped to the child nodes of the list, applying type coercion on the nodes when necessary.
+Conversely, a list can be automatically transformed into a container provided the list contains at most one list entry.
+Node attributes will remain intact, with the exception of the list key entry.
+Attributes set on a container will be transferred to the list key entry and vice versa.
+However, attributes on the container child node corresponding to the list key value will be lost in the upgrade.\
+  \
+  Additionally, type changes between leaf and leaf-list are allowed, and the data is kept intact if the number of entries in the leaf-list is exactly one.
+If a leaf-list has more than one entry, all entries will be deleted when upgrading to leaf.\
+  \
+  Type changes to and from empty leaf are possible to some extent.
+A type change from any type is allowed to empty leaf, but an empty leaf can only be changed to a presence container.
+Node attributes will only be preserved for node changes between empty leaf and container.
 * **Hash changes**: When a hash value of a particular element has changed (due to an addition of, or a change to, a `tailf:id-value` statement) CDB will update that element.
 * **Key changes**: When a key of a list is modified, CDB tries to upgrade the key using the same rules as explained above for adding, deleting, re-ordering, change of type, and change of hash value.
 If an automatic upgrade of a key fails the entire list entry will be deleted.\
   \